TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/GeneralTopics/LifeOfAPatch.rst

 Starting a new Change Request (RFC)
 ===================================

-Make sure you have the a clean local repository. (see above)
+Make sure you have a clean local repository. (see above)

 Create or pick an issue on the Bug tracker.
 We will pretend to work on issue number #12345 here.